ALSFORUMS.COM - ALS/MND Support Group - PLS Support Group - PBP Support Group - PMA Support Group - Donate to ALSForums

 Landau,

 Hmm...
 I guess my question is the same as one of Rose's, are these two neuro you've seen neuromuscular specialists.
-Unless you've held quite a bit back, there seems to be a lot of bridges to cross before a dx of MND.
+Unless you've held quite a bit back, there seems to be a lot of bridges to cross before a diagnosed of MND.
 There are a lot of neuromuscular diseases and other conditions which cause weakness and atrophy.
 Many of them are treatable.
 Don't give up the fight yet.

 Best wishes,